abhishek125/docker-cheat-sheet/README.md

 {"Client":{"Version":"1.8.0","ApiVersion":"1.20","GitCommit":"f5bae0a","GoVersion":"go1.4.2","Os":"linux","Arch":"am"}
 ```
+## Docker command format:

+docker <command> <subcommand> --options.

 ## Containers

 [Your basic isolated Docker process](http://etherealmind.com/basics-docker-containers-hypervisors-coreos/).
 Containers are to Virtual Machines as threads are to processes.
-Or you can think of them as chroots on steroids.
+Or you can think of them as chroots on steroids.container run images as process. image is some application binary.

+* Process of container intialization:
+* look for image in cache
+* look for image on dockerhub
+* download the image
+* creates new container
+* give container virtual IP on private network
+* open up desired port on host and routes all traffic on that port to desired port in container
+* starts container

 ### Lifecycle